alexandermander/SLP/main.typ

   The three signatures generated using RSA, DSA, and ECDSA ], ) <fig:pyout>

-//As seen in @fig:pyout, the three different signatures generated RSA,
-//DSA, and ECDSA.
-Notice that each signature has a different length and
-//and different structures, this is because of the different algorithms.
-//But one insteresting part is that when running the script with the
-//same input message, the signatures generated with DSA and ECDSA will
-//not be the same each time, this is because these two algorithms use a
-//random value when generating the signature, making each signature.
-//Where on the other hand, the RSA signature will always be the same for
-//the same input message, if the key stays the same.
-//antoher interesting part is the time it takes to generate the signatures,
-//where RSA is around 4 times slower than DSA,
-//
-//RSA is slower because it uses...
-//
-//
-//and the signature length
-//is also much longer than the other two algorithms. \
-//If we look on the the length of the signatures: ECDSA has the shortest
-//where the length RSA is the longest.

 As seen in @fig:pyout, three different signatures were generated using RSA, DSA, and ECDSA.
 Notice that each signature has a different length and structure, this is due to the distinct mathematical algorithms.